Physician & Surgeon, Team

 Dr. Levy was elected to the Women in Aesthetics Leadership Council Advisory Board, and is a Key Opinion Leader in the aesthetic industry.
 She has been an international speaker for Hydrafacial on Hydrafacial Day, and has been a resource for Wall Street when doing research on upcoming aesthetic trends and products.

 Dr. Levy was awarded America’s Most Honored Doctors - Top 1%, in 2020, and received the Vitals Patients’ Choice Award in 2012, 2013, 2014, 2017 and 2018.
-She is a member of the New England Ophthalmology Society, the American Academy of Ophthalmology, the American Academy of Cosmetic Surgery, and has been Board Certified and Board Recertified by the American Board of Ophthalmology.
+She is a member of the New England Ophthalmology Society, the American Academy of Ophthalmology, and has been Board Certified and Board Recertified by the American Board of Ophthalmology.

 Dr. Sarah Levy graduated from Brown University, and received her medical degree from George Washington University School of Medicine.
 She received her specialty training by top surgeons associated with the Department of Ophthalmology at SUNY Buffalo.
 Dr. Levy joined the faculty at the prestigious Kellogg Eye Center at the University of Michigan, as Assistant Professor of Surgery, before moving to Rhode Island, where she founded the Facial Aesthetics Center of Rhode Island and joined the faculty at Brown University’s Department of Surgery.

 Dr. Levy’s volunteer work includes multiple week-long trips to impoverished areas in Mexico to perform cataract surgery on adults who have limited access to modern medical procedures.
 In addition, Dr. Levy has been volunteering at the Providence VA Medical Center since 2011, providing glaucoma and cataract care, medical Botox and laser treatments to veterans from Rhode Island and Massachusetts.